COSCUP/COSCUP-Volunteer/docs_dev/docs/dev-beginners.md

 !!! tip

-    How to sign your commits or tags, please read [this docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
+    Please read [this docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) to learn about how to sign your commits and tags.

 ## Repository